Billy Walters might just go down in history as the most infamous name in high stakes gambling.

 As he got a little older, Walters raised what money he could by selling second-hand cars, and at the same time set about becoming a bookmaker.
 This was, of course, illegal in his native Kentucky.
 He was prosecuted and fined $1,000.

 Walters didn’t need any further incentive to move.
-And he headed straight to the gambling mecca of America: Las Vegas
+He headed straight to the gambling mecca of America: Las Vegas

 Billy Walters: Legendary Sports Bettor